UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ```

-DataCrate uses schema.org to indicate the structure of a dataset via a
+DataCrate uses schema.org to indicate the structure of a schema:Dataset via a
-structural convention that each file, and each other entity (Person,
+structural convention that each *data entity* (Dataset, directory or file) and
-Organization, item of equipment etc) is represented by a *DataCrate
+each  *Metadata entity* (Person, Organization, item of equipment etc) is
+represented by a *DataCrate Microdocument*.
+The root of the data structure MUST
+be a microdocument (eg an HTML ```div``` element) with type [schema:Dataset].
+Other *data entities* and *metadata entities* MUST be nested inside the
+DataCrate Dataset.
+All nested *DataCrate microdocuments* have at least one type:
-Microdocument* of type [schema:CreativeWork] (examples follow below).
+[schema:CreativeWork].  (examples follow below).

 If there are files in the root of the payload (/data) directory each file MAY be
-described by a [schema:CreativeWork] DataCrate Microdocument related to the
+described by a [schema:CreativeWork] *DataCrate microdocument* related to the
 schema:Dataset with a property [schema:hasPart].

-NOTE: Every file in the payload directory MUST be in the BagiIt Manifest.
+NOTE: As per the BagIt standard, every file in the payload directory MUST be in
-Describing every file in the payload directory is possible with DataCrate, but
+the BagIt Manifest.
+Describing every file in the payload directory is possible
-where there are too many files to describe it is not mandatory.
+with DataCrate, but where there are too many files to describe it is not
-Future version of this specification will allow for profiles - using which it
+mandatory.
+Future versions of this specification will allow for profiles -
-will be possible to specify constraints such as "every file must have a
+using which it will be possible to specify constraints such as "every file must
-schema:description".
+have a schema:description".

-A convenient way to represent a member file/CreativeWork in HTML is as a table
+A convenient way to represent a *DataCrate microdocument* for a *data entity*
-row.
-In the context of the markup above this adds a member to the
+in HTML is as a table row.
+In the context of the markup above this adds a part
-schema:Dataset.
-For example, in the context of the above [schema:Dataset] a table
+to the schema:Dataset.
+For example, in the context of the above [schema:Dataset]
-of files MAY begin with:
+a table of files MAY begin with:

 ```
 <table>